pascalpp/pascal.com/src/routes/diary/preview/[slug]/README.md

 In development, the PNG endpoint sends `cache-control: no-store`.
 Compare mode also appends a timestamp query string to the generated PNG URL so browser refreshes pick up layout changes immediately.

+In production, diary post pages append `?v=<imageVersion>` to their `og:image` URL.
+Bump `imageVersion` in `src/routes/diary/preview/_layout.ts` whenever the preview image layout changes and old generated image URLs need to be bypassed.

 In development, `+server.ts` logs timing for each stage to the server console:

 ```text